silksil/NOTES-CHEATSHEET/client/react/navigation.md

 ```

 ## Navigation
-You don't ues anchor tags because you do discrete navigation.
+Within the render method, you don't use anchor tags because you do discrete navigation.
 Instead you want to show a new set of components.
 In order to do this you use the Link library.
 ```jsx
 import { Link } from 'react-router-dom';
 ```